-Figure 1814: Class C end nodes timing for uplink and downlink transmission
+Figure 18: Class C end nodes timing for uplink and downlink transmission

-The timing of the operation of class C is depicted in Figure 14.
+The timing of the operation of class C is depicted in Figure 18.
 A node operating in Class C mode is always listening to a radio channel with a certain SF for packets coming from the network server, which sends the packets in a totally asynchronous manner.
-When a node operating in class C needs to send a packet to the network, it operates in way similar to the class A end end-nodes: it send the packets (“transmit” in Figure 14) and then continue listening in the usual channel and SF (“RX2” in Figure 14), switching to the equivalent of the first receive window of class A after CLS2_RECEIVE_DELAY1 seconds.
+When a node operating in class C needs to send a packet to the network, it operates in way similar to the class A end end-nodes: it send the packets (“transmit” in Figure 18) and then continue listening in the usual channel and SF (“RX2” in Figure 18), switching to the equivalent of the first receive window of class A after CLS2_RECEIVE_DELAY1 seconds.
 At the end of this receive window the end node returns to listening to the same radio channel and SF as before, until the transmission of the next packet.
 As one can see the power consumption of a Class C node is higher than both Class A and Class B nodes.
-Class C nodes are ideally suited for sensors and / even more – for actuators nodes attached to the main power
+Class C nodes are ideally suited for sensors and – even more – for actuators nodes attached to the main power

 Two categories of end nodes can coexist on a LPWAN network: